ui5-community/ui5-ecosystem-showcase/packages/ui5-task-flatten-library/README.md

 - All `test` files (`/test-resources/`) will be omitted from the build result
 - A warning is logged for `src` files that are not part of the project namespace

+## UI5 Tooling Output Style

+Starting from `@ui5/cli` version 3.8.0, the tooling introduces a new build option known as "Output Style."
+This feature allows developers to switch between various output styles when building their projects.
+Now you have the flexibility to omit both this project namespace and the “resources” directory.
+Imagine “/resources/sap/m/RangeSlider.js” transforming into “./RangeSlider.js.”
+This results in a flat build output.
+The available output styles include:

+- `Default`: The default directory structure for every project type.
+For applications, this is identical to "Flat", and for libraries, it is "Namespace".
+Other types have a more distinct default output style.
+- `Flat`: Omits the project namespace and the "resources" directory.
+- `Namespace`: Respects the project namespace and the "resources" directory, maintaining the original structure.

+To learn more about this feature and to migrate your project to the native Output Style feature instead of using the custom task, refer to the [associated blog post](https://blogs.sap.com/?p=1898173?source=email-global-notification-bp-new-in-tag-followed) or the [CLI documentation page](https://sap.github.io/ui5-tooling/stable/pages/CLI/#ui5-build).

 ## License

 This work is [dual-licensed](../../LICENSE) under Apache 2.0 and the Derived Beer-ware License.
 The official license will be Apache 2.0 but finally, you can choose between one of them if you use this work.